makrai/notes/joshi2004-fate-ling-divers-nlp-acl.md

 ## 2.4 Findings

-### On your marks As can be seen in Figure 3, the
+### On your marks.
+As can be seen in Figure 3, the

 * Winners take pole position in all rankings, and Class 0 [have] no resource
 * Wikipedia distribution seems to be more fair for classes 1, 2, and 3 vs 4 5
 * Web distribution has a clear disparity

-### Talk ain’t cheap Looking at Table 1, we see that
+### Talk ain’t cheap.
+Looking at Table 1, we see that

 * lack of technological inclusion for class 0 could draw native speakers to 5